-Canon 2000D versus Leica TL2
+Canon 2000D vs Leica TL2

 The Canon EOS 2000D (called Canon T7 in some regions) and the Leica TL2 are two digital cameras that were announced, respectively, in February 2018 and July 2017.
 The 2000D is a DSLR, while the TL2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 24.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is notably smaller (29 percent) than the Canon 2000D.
 Moreover, the TL2 is markedly lighter (16 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the TL2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The power pack in the TL2 can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Canon 2000D||129 mm||101 mm||78 mm||475 g||500||n||Feb 2018||449||amazon.com|